|"A good plan violently executed now is better than a perfect plan executed next week."

 vicious construction-brick combat.
 Players set up their battlefield

 and armies however they like.
-Players interested in fairness may choose
+Players may choose

-wildly mismatched armies will work just as well.
+to field similar armies in coordinated colors, but mismatched mishmash armies work just as well.
 As long as minifigs

 get brutally and hilariously slaughtered, everybody goes home happy.